emmabdean/emmabdean.github.io/research.md

 <b>Dean, E.B.</b>, Feng, J. and Maini, L. “<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4578352">Stocking Under the Influence: Spillovers from Commercial Drug Coverage to Medicare Utilization</a>." <i>Revise & Resubmit at American Economic Review.</i>

 <b>Dean, E.B.</b>, Hossain, M. and Kaliski, D. “<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4728112">Does Algorithmic Risk Assessment Affect Physician Prescribing?
 Understanding Aggregate versus Micro-level Impacts</a>."

-<b>“Institutional Innovation in the Global Landscape: The Case of the Priority Review Voucher”</b> (with Lucy Xiaolu Wang)

 <b>“To Pool or Not to Pool?
 National versus Global Incentives in Pooled Purchasing”</b> (with Evan Saltzman)